 This Thai basil pesto recipe is simple, customizable, and super fresh.
 You can serve it as a dressing for Spaghetti with Oil and Garlic (Aglio e Olio), as a dip for fresh veggies and bagel chips.

 You can also use it instead of a Chimichurri steak sauce.
-And, it is phenomenal on grilled fish and chicken!
+And, it is phenomenal on grilled fish like our Air Fryer Salmon and Asparagus and Broiled Chicken Thighs!

 Substitutions and Variations

-If you can't find any Thai basil, simply use regular Italian sweet basil.
-No Parmesan?
-Try Asiago, it's a fabulous change of flavor in this Thai Basil Pesto recipe.
+- If you can't find any Thai basil, simply use regular Italian sweet basil.

 Tips for Success